 Another option is to adjust your crossbow to shoot rocks or lead bullets.
 These are called stone bows and are usually used for hunting wildfowl.
 It has a pouch between a double string that contains the projectile.

 There are many accessories on the market for your crossbow.
 The use of accessories is purely an individual choice and allows customization of your crossbow to suit your requirements.
 You can find scopes, shoulder straps, sights, cocking devices, and cases amongst others.

 The ancient Chinese often used sights with their crossbows.
-They were a basic metal grid and serves as an iron sight.
+They were a basic metal grid and served as an iron sight.
 Similar technology is used with modern sights including telescopic and red dot sights.
 These feature crosshairs so you can compensate for the effect of gravity over different ranges.
 Initially, you will need to “sight” it in so you are shooting accurately.

 A quiver holds your ammunition and mounts onto the crossbow.
 Generally, it is made with plastic and holds the projectiles in a fixed position.
 Most quivers have a detachable design so you can quickly and easily attach or remove it from your crossbow.

 A popular quiver design has the main arm which attaches to the crossbow with a plate on one end to attach four or more bolts.
 The bolt is held in place at the shaft with the head secured and protected with a cover.
 Usually, it attaches to the front of the crossbow parallel to the string.
 In some cases, you will find the quiver is parallel to the stock or on either side of your crossbow.